open-portfolio/open-portfolio.github.io/worth/welcome.md

 ---
 title: Introduction
-keywords: [FlowWorth, introduction, overview]
+keywords: [Flow Worth, introduction, overview]
 robots: [index, anchors]
 anchor: flowWorth
 description: |
-  Introduction to FlowWorth
+  Introduction to Flow Worth
 ---

-# Welcome to _FlowWorth_!
+# Welcome to _Flow Worth_!

-## What is _FlowWorth_?
+## What is _Flow Worth_?

-_FlowWorth_ is a sophisticated tool for tracking the value of one's portfolio.
+_Flow Worth_ is a sophisticated tool for tracking the value of one's portfolio.

-## Why _FlowWorth_?
+## Why _Flow Worth_?

 Many of us have multiple investment accounts.
 They might be taxable or tax-advantaged.
 They might serve different investment goals.

 TODO

-FlowWorth steps in to provide a convenient solution to this dilemma, tolerating the demands of different accounts while directing them all towards the same goal.
+Flow Worth steps in to provide a convenient solution to this dilemma, tolerating the demands of different accounts while directing them all towards the same goal.